lexerdev/documentation/source/includes/_identities.md

 An identity is made up of thousands of attributes defined by Lexer, our clients and partners.

-When a contribution is the changes becomes avaliable to the client and their partners according to the [namespace](#namespaces) policies defined.
+When a contribution is made the changes becomes avaliable to the client and their partners according to the [namespace](#namespaces) policies defined.

 An attribute is defined by a:

 Property | Description |
 ---------|-------------|
 name   | The name of an attribute.
 Prefixed by the designated [namespace](#namespaces) value  | The value of the attribute.
-A range of data types are allowed. confidence | The confidence score given by the contributor.
+A range of data types are allowed confidence | The confidence score given by the contributor

 ### Name